 Both behind the scenes and in front of the camera, NBCUniversal is integrating sustainability into our TV productions.
 The work we do to promote awareness about the environment on-air is highly visible.
 But what our audiences might not realize is that their favorite shows are also working hard behind the camera to green their own production practices.
-Our Universal Television (UTV) division, responsible for shows like Parenthood, The Office and 30 Rock, along with our Universal Cable Productions (UCP), with shows like Syfy’s Warehouse 13 and USA’s Royal Pains, has implemented a solid set of green best practices.
+Our Universal Television (UTV) division, along with our Universal Cable Productions (UCP), has implemented a solid set of green best practices.
 Here are some highlights of these sustainable practices, along with other green initiatives from across our television operations:

 - NBCUniversal and the UTV and UCP shows developed a green Television Production Guide to share information, resources and best practices with each department to achieve more sustainable production.

 - UTV and UCP productions establish food donation partners, resulting in thousands of pounds of food being donated to those in need each season and reducing the amount of food waste sent to landfill.

 - We’re using reusable water bottles and water-filtration units on our productions wherever practicable.

 - We reuse set materials within shows and between shows when possible.